-Food loss and food waste have gained increasing public, academic and political attention, intensifying relevant research (Aschemann-Witzel et al., 2015; Gruber et al., 2016; H. Charles J. Godfray et al., n.d.).
-It has been estimated that about one third (1/3) of the food produced is lost and wasted, such a high scale of waste involves also significant resource, energy, environmental and socio-economic impacts (Eshel et al., 2014).
-Food waste occurs after preparation, cooking, or serving, as well as from not consuming before the expiration date as a result of over-shopping, which might be associated with poor planning and bulk purchasing.
-In addition to this, cosmetically perfect supply pressures the food system so that could maintain the quality before reaching the consumer, leading to increased waste.
-Recently, the food waste crisis has been further impacted by the world-wide pandemic.
-With a study on COVID-19 and the food system suggesting that adopting circular practices hold the potential for a win-win solution, promoting the sustainable production and consumption of food while reducing its waste (Giudice et al., 2020).
+Food loss and food waste have attracted increasing attention from the public, academia, and politics, leading to intensified research efforts (Aschemann-Witzel et al., 2015; Gruber et al., 2016; H. Charles J. Godfray et al., n.d.).
+It has been estimated that approximately one-third (1/3) of the food produced is lost or wasted, resulting in significant resource, energy, environmental, and socio-economic impacts (Eshel et al., 2014).
+Food waste occurs at various stages, including after preparation, cooking, or serving, as well as due to failure to consume food before the expiration date, often linked to excessive shopping, poor planning, and bulk purchases.
+Furthermore, the pressure to maintain cosmetically perfect produce throughout the food system contributes to increased waste.
+The COVID-19 pandemic has further exacerbated the food waste crisis.
+A study on COVID-19 and the food system suggests that adopting circular practices could provide a win-win solution by promoting sustainable production and consumption while reducing waste (Giudice et al., 2020).

-In the HoReCa (Hotel-Restaurant-Catering/Café) sector the food waste constitutes a significant challenge, as this sector generates disproportionately large amounts of waste (von Massow & McAdams, 2015).
-Thus, the quantity and causes of food wastage are to be comprehended in order to explore and establish innovative strategies, under governmental supervision and legislative guidance, which could lead to its reduction.
-The United Nations (UN) has set a target of halving per capita global food waste at the retail and consumer levels and reducing food losses along production and supply chains by 2030, in the Sustainable Development Goals (SDG) Target 12.3.
-The rise of Industry 4.0 offers a promising and safer approach in the food industry, providing solutions during each level of the food supply chain further supporting the reduction of food loss and waste.
+The food waste challenge is particularly significant in the Hotel-Restaurant-Catering/Café (HoReCa) sector, as it generates a disproportionately large amount of waste (von Massow & McAdams, 2015).
+Understanding the quantity and causes of food wastage is crucial for exploring and implementing innovative strategies, under government supervision and legislative guidance, to reduce waste.
+The United Nations (UN) has set a target to halve per capita global food waste at retail and consumer levels and reduce food losses along production and supply chains by 2030, as part of the Sustainable Development Goals (SDG) Target 12.3.
+The emergence of Industry 4.0 offers promising and safer approaches in the food industry, providing solutions at every level of the supply chain to support the reduction of food loss and waste.

-Food waste in the EU-28 was estimated to be around 88 million tonnes (Stenmarck et al., 2016).
-This estimation was for 2012 and equated to 173 kg of FW per person, with household and processing sectors contributing the most.
-According to the UNEP Food Waste Index 2021, around 931 million tonnes of food waste were generated globally in 2019, of which 61% came from households, 26% from food service and 13% from retail.
-Similarly, in EU the households generate more than half of the total food wasted, almost 47 million tonnes in a year (Stenmarck et al., 2016), highlighting the fact that an opportunity to feed the growing world population is missed.
-Yet, wasting food is not only an ethical issue but an economic also.
-Specifically, the cost associated with the food waste for EU-28 was estimated at around 143 billion €.
-Along with the negative economic impact of the FLW there are also environmental and social impacts (Chen et al., 2020; Corrado & Sala, 2018; De Laurentiis et al., 2020; Esposito et al., 2020; Lopez Barrera & Hertel, 2021; Priestley, 2016).
-Specifically, if FW was a country, it would be the 3rd largest country globally contributing to the greenhouse gasses emission (Figure 1) (Food and Agriculture Organization of the United Nations, n.d.).
+In the EU-28, food waste was estimated to be around 88 million tonnes in 2012 (Stenmarck et al., 2016).
+This equated to 173 kg of food waste per person, with the household and processing sectors contributing the most.
+According to the UNEP Food Waste Index 2021, globally, approximately 931 million tonnes of food waste were generated in 2019, with 61% coming from households, 26% from food service, and 13% from retail.
+Similarly, in the EU, households accounted for over half of the total food waste, approximately 47 million tonnes per year (Stenmarck et al., 2016), highlighting a missed opportunity to feed the growing world population.
+Food waste is not only an ethical concern but also has economic implications.
+The cost associated with food waste in the EU-28 was estimated to be around 143 billion euros.
+In addition to the negative economic impact, food loss and waste also have environmental and social consequences (Chen et al., 2020; Corrado & Sala, 2018; De Laurentiis et al., 2020; Esposito et al., 2020; Lopez Barrera & Hertel, 2021; Priestley, 2016).
+In fact, if food waste were a country, it would be the third-largest contributor to global greenhouse gas emissions emission (Figure 1) (Food and Agriculture Organization of the United Nations, n.d.).